Bloodborne Pathogens

 1. What are some other types of bodily fluids that can carry bloodborne pathogens?

-2. What are some examples of how bloodborne pathogens are transmitted in a healthcare setting?
+2. What are some examples of how bloodborne pathogens are transmitted in healthcare?

 3. What are some examples of how bloodborne pathogens are transmitted outside of a healthcare setting?